 Now that we have discussed alternatives to clay barring, let’s dive into the proper process of clay barring.
 This is important as it can ensure your car’s paint job looks its best and lasts longer.
 Clay barring is a simple process that can be done by anyone with the right supplies.

 First, you’ll need to make sure you have a clay bar, lubricant, and a microfiber cloth.
-Start by washing the car thoroughly with soapy water and drying afterward.
-Once you’ve done this, spray the lubricant onto the area you want to clay bar and use your hands to rub the clay bar over it in small circles or back and forth motions.
+Start by washing the car thoroughly with soapy water and optionally drying afterward.
+Once you’ve done this, spray the lubricant onto the area you want to clay bar and use your hands to rub the clay bar over it in straight lines using back and forth motions.
 After each pass of the clay bar, wipe off any residue with your microfiber cloth.
 Continue until you feel there is no more residue left on the car’s surface.
+You can test for leftover contamination with your hand by feeling for roughness in the paint, or by using a plastic bag and listening as you run it across your paint.

 It is important to note that when not to use a clay bar: if your vehicle has recently been painted or if there are any deep scratches or chips in the paintwork already present.
 In these cases, clay barring may cause more damage than good.
 Additionally, make sure not to press too hard on areas with decals as this could cause them to peel off.